NOMAANSHAIK09/DSA-C/README.md

 # DSA-C
-i will save DSA file here
+HI, i am nomaan shaik ,i will save all "DATA STRUCTURE AND ALGORITHEM " consept here what ever i study in an easy way